neilChenXie/claude-session-recorder/README.md

 ### Automatic (SessionEnd Hook)

-Once the plugin is enabled, a summary is automatically generated when you exit Claude Code.
-The summary is saved to:
+Once the plugin is enabled, a transcript log is automatically generated when you exit Claude Code.
+The log is saved to:

 ```
-<project-root>/conversations/<timestamp>-<title>.md
+<project-root>/conversations/<date>-<title>.md
 ```

 ### Manual (Slash Command)